Bring your app to life with Material Design

 - Imagery should be full-bleed.
 Minimize spacing between photos, as well as margins between photos and screen edges for a more immersive and content-rich UI.

+- Meaningful motion, including animations and transitions, should be used to help guide and focus users while also providing bridging from one screen to the next.
 Meaningful motion in visual storytelling can go a long way toward providing a delightful user experience and help with visual continuity.

-Basic touch feedback should take the form of surface ripples.
+Responsive interactions such as basic touch feedback should take the form of surface ripples.

 On pre-5.0 devices, ripples aren’t an expected feature, so defer to the default